Skip to main content

 Domain Matching

-Credentials are matched by registered domain.
-For example, login.linkedin.com and www.linkedin.com are treated as the same site because both resolve to linkedin.com.
-This follows the same matching convention users expect from password managers.
+Credentials are matched by domain.
+For example, a credential with linkedin.com in its URL will be available when the agent navigates to www.linkedin.com or login.linkedin.com.
 Credentials are not available on unrelated domains.
 If you have multiple credentials for the same domain, TinyFish uses the ones you selected for that run.

 Security